bhk/build/minion.md

 Note that arguments must contain at least one value, and each argument value must contain at least one character.
-Argument values may contain other instances embedded within them, which means they can contain `(` and `)`, characters, but only in balanced pairs, as well as `,` and `=`, but only within nested parentheses.
+Argument values may contain other instances embedded within them, which means they can contain `(` and `)`, characters, but only in balanced pairs, as well as `,` and `:`, but only within nested parentheses.

 In general, instances will contain special shell characters, so they may have to be quoted when being passed on the command line.
-Additionally, `=` cannot appear in a Make command-line goal (it will be interpreted as a variable assignment), so Minion understands `:` to represent `=` (in this context only).